interlok-testing/testing_csv/README.md

 ## What it does

-This project contains various workflows that make up a csv to xml/json API.
+This project contains various workflows that make up a csv transform API & a csv to db API.

 Each workflow is made up of:
 * a jetty-message-consumer that consumes parameters from a given uri path
-* a service from the interlok-csv or interlok-csv-json component that will do the transform
+* a service from the interlok-csv or interlok-csv-json component that will do the transform / database operations
 * a jetty-standard-response-producer that returns the payload result back to the requester